Bsal13/Offensive-Security-Proving-Grounds-Boxes/Readys (Intermediate) Linux Box.md

 # Resolution summary
+- Found a wordpress site on port 80
+- Ran wpscan and found Site Editor 1.1.1 plugin which is vulnerable to a Local File Inclusion
+-
 - Text
-- Text

 ## Improved skills
-- redis enumerating
+- redis enumeration

 ## Used tools
 - nmap
 - rustscan
-- redis
+- wpscan

 ---